 Pavement Ants - brown to black ants are about 1/10” long and nest under stones or in cracks in curbs or sidewalks.
 These ants can live indoor and outdoors as they search for food and water.

 Pharaoh Ants - small yellow gold ants with black marks on their back and are 1/16” long.
 They do not like the cold and are most commonly found in hotels, hospitals and restaurants.
 Little Black Ants are shiny black or dark brown and about 1/8" long.
 They nest in woodwork, masonry, soil and rotted wood.
 They feed on sweets, meat, vegetable, an other insects.

 Sugar Ants -a common term used to describe small ants that do not bite, but could be any common species of ant.
 If you have an ant problem, it is best to call an experience pest control company.
 Different pest control treatments are effective for different ant species, so you need a pest expert to identify and treat your ant problem.

-Call the experts at Natures Balance Pest Control to schedule Pest Control Service today 832-397-7042
+Call the experts at Pest Frog Pest Control to schedule Pest Control Service today 832-397-7042